10 Disaster Recovery Exercise Best Practices

 2. Include Business Stakeholders

-Business owners play a vital role in your DR exercises, and they need to be involved from the start of the exercise until you have recovered all services.
+Business owners play a vital role in your disaster recovery exercises, and they need to be involved from the start of the exercise until you have recovered all services.
 All business stakeholders should verify the successful recovery of services.

 This has the dual benefit of ensuring that you have properly recovered business processes with all of their critical components as well as ensuring that business stakeholders know what to expect in terms of recovery capabilities and performance at the recovery site during an actual declaration.